• About Texas Travel Talk

 South Padre Island

-We loved our recent stay at Isla Grand Resort Hotel in a private cabana with Gulf and pool views.
+We thoroughly enjoyed our recent stay at Isla Grand Resort Hotel in a private cabana with stunning views of the Gulf and the pool.
 A great place to eat fresh seafood is Blackbeards Restaurant on the island.

-On my recent visit to South Padre Island, I was intrigued by the whimsical Sea Turtle sculptures by local artists displayed around the island.
-Be sure to pick up a map at the SPI Visitors Center to follow the trail.
+On my recent visit to South Padre Island, I was intrigued by the whimsical Sea Turtle sculptures displayed around the island by local artists.
+To follow the trail, be sure to pick up a map at the SPI Visitors Center.

 Photo Credit: Port Isabel